Margarita Muñoz

 María Margarita Muñoz Parra (September 18, 1987 in Pitalito, Huila, Colombia) is a Colombian model and actress who has participated in soap operas for television networks like Caracol TV, RCN, TV Azteca, Televisa and Telemundo.
-She is ranked as one of the most beautiful young actresses and international revelations.
-She has been chosen several times by the magazine TV y Novelas publishing group Televisa as one of the most beautiful famous of Colombian television.

 Biography

 She lived in her farm in Pitalito, in this city she studied primary in the School of Presentation and part of her secondary education at the Liceo Andaki.
 Her dream of becoming a Colombian television made from 13 years for the city of Bogotá.
 She studied at the school of Julio César Luna.

 Personal life

 On February 23, 2013 she married the Argentine actor Michel Brown in the Archipelago of San Bernardo, Cartagena, Colombia.